digitalrebar/doc/install.rst

 You can monitor the progress in several ways:

 #.
-Starting Compose without the ``-d`` flag will send logs to the screen.
-In this mode, we suggest grepping the contents to eliminate logstash.
-[31]_
+Use ``docker-compose logs rebar_api`` to send logs to the screen.
+The command example shows how select one component to watch.
 #.
 The Digital Rebar Consul service comes up quickly on http://127.0.0.1:8500.
 There should be a list of approximately 10 services.
 You can login once the "rebar-api-service" is passing.
 #.
 A Kibana logstash service is running on http://127.0.0.1:5601.
 Select a timestamp and then visit the Discover tab.
 #. ``docker-compose ps`` will show you the status of the services and associated port mappings.